Donny Osmond: Personal life

 On May 8, 1978, Osmond married Debra Glenn of Billings, Montana, in the Salt Lake Temple.
+Glenn had been the girlfriend of Osmond's brother Jay Osmond before she married Donny.
 Together they have five sons: Don, Jeremy, Brandon, Chris, and Josh.
 The Osmonds became grandparents in 2005 and have 16 grandchildren.
 Chris, who is also a musician, appeared on season 2 of the American reality series Claim to Fame, in which contestants have to determine their competitors' famous relative; Chris advanced to the final episode, having repeatedly survived numerous eliminations because the other contestants could not guess Donny's identity.

 Like the rest of his family, Osmond is a member of the LDS Church.
 In retrospect, he has written, "It would have been nice to be able to have served a regular full-time mission, but when I was of that age, my career was such that everyone, including my parents and the leaders of the church, thought that I could do a lot of good in the world by continuing to be in the public eye, by living an exemplary life and sharing my beliefs in every way that I could."
 He continues sharing his beliefs in an extensive letters-and-comments portion of his website.

-Osmond's two oldest brothers, Virl and Tom, are deaf, and his nephew, Justin, is hearing impaired.
+Osmond's two oldest brothers, Virl and Tom, are deaf, his older brother Wayne later went deaf, and his nephew, Justin, is hearing impaired.
 He has talked about the experience of growing up with his brothers and their use of sign language when performing together.

 My oldest brother was born 85 percent deaf and the next was born worse with almost total deafness.
 My parents were told by everyone, doctors included, to stop having kids.
 Thank God, they at least went as far as seven!
 Anyhow, they decided they were not going to treat my brothers differently [or lower their expectations].
 My brothers talk and communicate verbally.
 They also sign and do have that down quite well.
 As a matter of fact, we used sign language when we were performing together as a group.
 There's this one number we did on the Donny and Marie Show, it was amazing—even when we were taping it.
 It was a huge production number and my brothers learned the routine.
 Obviously they couldn't really hear the music, but they could feel the beat and they'd watch us out of the corner of their eyes to make sure they were still in tempo.

 Osmond has traced some of his family ancestry back to Merthyr Tydfil in Wales; his journey was documented in a BBC Wales program, Donny Osmond Coming Home.
 On the BBC's The One Show, a plaque was unveiled in the town to commemorate "the ancestors of Donny Osmond."